PayFabric/Release-Notes/README.md

 **FIXED.** Addressed Service Agreement issue with browser that prevent user to be able to agree and accept the terms and conditions.

-**FIXED.** Updated the videos and contents on PayFabric services’ splash pages.
+**UPDATED.** Updated the videos and contents on PayFabric services’ splash pages.

 # Change Log – 01/25/2021 Release